 Huntington's basic checking account, Asterisk Free Checking, has no monthly maintenance fee and is free to open.
 The standard account option, Huntington 5 Checking, yields 0.15% interest on all balances and has a $5 monthly fee, which is waived if you have a balance of over $5,000 across your open accounts at the bank.
 Huntington's premium checking account, Huntington 25 Checking, earns 0.25% interest on your balance and carries a $25 monthly fee that is waived if your balances in the bank's eligible deposit and investment accounts is over $25,000.

 Best Checking for Students: Chase Bank

 With free checking, modern online banking and nearly 300 branches across Ohio, Chase provides the best checking experience for college students in the state.
 Students aged 17 to 24 can open a Chase checking account with as little as $25 and will not face any monthly fees for 5 years while in college.
-Additionally, a Chase promotion running through April, 6, 2018 gifts $50 to students who open a new account and enroll in paperless statements.

 After graduation, your Chase Student Checking Account will turn into a Chase Total Checking account and carry a $6 monthly fee—unless you have a balance over $5,000.
 If you're graduating soon and don't like the idea of paying monthly fees, consider a free checking option, such as Huntington's Asterisk-Free account.
 However, Chase remains a good option for graduates due to its national reach—since the bank has over 16,000 ATMs and 5,100 branches across the country.